Guild of One-Name Studies

 The town of Kearsley in Lancashire was first recorded as Cherselawe in 1187 and the Lancashire pipe rolls of Willelmus Cherselawe were also found there.
 The name Kearsley in 1220 was Kersleie in the Registry of Cockersand Abby and 400 years later Rodgerius Kerselaie’s death was recorded in 1620.
-A short time later, In 1687, William Kearsley & Ales Bancks were married in Wigan, Lancashire.
+A short time later, in 1687, William Kearsley & Ales Bancks were married in Wigan, Lancashire.

-Kearsleys of note: From the family of Jonathan & Jane Kearsley of Shippensburg, Pennsylvania who emigrated to America ca. 1837.
+Kearsleys of note: From the family of Jonathan & Jane Kearsley of Shippensburg, Pennsylvania who emigrated to America ca. 1738.

 Relationships acknowledged but as yet undetermined:

-The Kearsley name is found throughout the world with large concentrations in England (its point of origin), Australia, Canada, & the United States.
+The Kearsley name is found throughout the world with larger concentrations in England (its point of origin), Australia, Canada, & the United States.
 Smaller clusters of the name are found in Scotland and South Africa.

 View our progress later at https://www.familytreedna.com/public/Kearsley/